jkendall327/DependencyInjection.Visualization/README.md

 # DependencyInjection.Visualization

-This library provides types for visualizing and analyzing dependency injection trees in .NET applications.
-It helps identify deep dependency chains and presents your solution's architecture in an intuitive way.
+This library provides types for visualizing dependency hierarchies in `Microsoft.Extensions.DependencyInjection`'s `IServiceCollection`.
+It presents your solution's architecture in an intuitive way, helps identify deeply-nested dependency chains, and can find services which are unused, despite being registered.

 ### Quickstart